 Accompanied by a video capturing a young crowd at a club back in the day to compliment the celebratory pop rave of ‘Teenage Bliss’, KITE are on the cusp of a wider breakthrough having been “Sweden’s best kept pop-secret” since their self-titled debut EP was issued in 2008.
 Having confined all six of their longer-form releases to this mini-album format, are KITE about to release their first ever full-length album?

-Back in 2015, Nicklas Stenemo kindly told The Electricity Club of his creative chemistry with Christian Berg in KITE: “Christian is really great making suggestive drone landscapes.
+Back in 2015 on ELECTRICITYCLUB.CO.UK, Nicklas Stenemo said of his creative chemistry with KITE bandmate Christian Berg: “Christian is really great making suggestive drone landscapes.
 I’m more a traditional songwriter.
 So we send music to each other all the time, add stuff and change chords etc. Sometimes we just jam over a beat… but we’ve learned that there is no certain way we can make music… we just mess around with it in every way possible and wait for the magic to happen.
 Pure luck I guess 🙂”

 ‘Teenage Bliss’ is released by Astronaut Recordings via the usual digital platforms